 Lenders work diligently to process loan applications, but approval and funding delays are possible for many reasons.
 Below are issues that sometimes arise with home equity loan applications:

 The lender will check your credit score when you apply and before the loan closes.
 Suppose your score drops during this period, or you add additional debt to your plate.
 In that case, the lender could delay or deny your application.

 If you fail to submit the requested documentation promptly, the processing of your application could be delayed.
 So, it’s important to upload all the necessary documents when you apply and swiftly respond to the underwriter’s requests during the review process.

-The underwriter reviews your financial and property information to ensure you meet the home equity loan criteria.
+The underwriter reviews your financial documents and property information to ensure you meet the home equity loan criteria.
 If there are discrepancies between what the lender finds and the information in your application, approval times could be affected.

 Home Valuation Factors

 Lenders coordinate with homeowners to have the home evaluated.
 This requirement could slow up the process if the appraiser is booked and won’t be available when needed.

 The Typical Process of Getting a Home Equity Loan